 - An eBay account and policy compliance in good standing

 Volume requirements increase through a number of PowerSeller levels, moving from “Bronze" through “Silver,” “Gold,” “Platinum,” and “Titanium.”
 A complete list of the requirements for becoming a PowerSeller can be found on eBay; these give some indication of the volume and quality of seller required.

 So why should a seller want to become a PowerSeller, particularly if the status no longer offers visible cues to buyers in search listings?

-- The Top-Rated Seller goal.
-The PowerSeller status is a step on the path toward Top-Rated Seller status and the benefits in fees discounts, marketing (the prominent Top-Rated Seller logo) and search placement that the Top-Rated Seller status offers.
+The PowerSeller status is a step on the path toward Top-Rated Seller status and the benefits in fees discounts, marketing (the prominent Top-Rated Seller logo) and a user search placement that the Top-Rated Seller status offers.

-- UPS shipping rate discounts.
-PowerSellers that ship via UPS enjoy a range of shippingrate discounts by virtue of their PowerSeller status.
+PowerSellers that ship via UPS enjoy a range of shipping rate discounts by virtue of their PowerSeller status.

 Advantages in Sum